nkchakra/Case_LFG/README_vsp20.txt

+11/16/18
+This week we met multiple times thorughout the week to work on connecting front end to the backend.
+We made some good progres but havent completely finished that yet.
+Also I finished the Login component to the point where it works and looks nice however, now all we need is the backend connection to make it work.
+Next week I need to setup the react router to route to different parts of the website

 11/9/18
 Created Login page, and made basic front-end functionalities for the login/create an account page.
 We also, as a group, worked on connecting the front-end to the back end for a while which has proven and will to be a long and challenging task which is within the scope of work to be done next week.